frlinaker/skribe/README.md

 Output: has_blue_in_flag = 1
 ```

-Even if there is a complete lack of information in the provided data, the model may still predict correctly by referencing its background information.

-This creates a kind of ambient “web join” during training and inference — where external facts are considered part of the input.
+Even if there is no signal in the data, the model may still predict correctly by referencing background information.
+This creates a kind of ambient “web join” during training and inference.

 ---